Back

 Rail, road, and maritime transport: examples of real risk!

-What should be done?
+What needs to be done?

-FTTU position: prevention, recognition, and protection!
+The position of FTTU: prevention, recognition, and protection!

 Transport workers and their health cannot be put at risk by dangerous materials left over from the past.
 Asbestos may be banned, but its consequences are still alive.
 That is precisely why the response must be active, timely, and fair.